Click on a question to read the answer.

 No. A HOLD is placed on all qualified CCAP student accounts until the appropriate time for CCAP student funding to be added to your student account.
 This occurs before the start of the upcoming semester classes.
 Be aware that when you enroll in classes, a balance due is created on your student account for the tuition and fees for those courses.
 The balance due remains on your student account until which time the college processes financial aid, loans, CCAP awards and scholarships to pay tuition bills each semester.

-What additional criteria do I need to meet to REMAIN eligible for CCAP?
+What additional criteria do I need to meet to REMAIN eligible for CCAP each semester?

 The additional criteria that students must continue to meet to remain eligible for participation in the program are: